 Virtualizing the most demanding engineering and designers’ graphics-rich desktops within a company has been commonly regarded as the ‘last mile’ for Virtual Desktop Infrastructure (VDI) projects.
-The benefits of moving away from maintaining a high-end workstation and its unique applications underneath each engineer or designer’s desk are numerous—working from anywhere from almost any device, physical resource sharing, and proprietary data security are just a few.
+The benefits of moving away from high-end workstations underneath each engineer or designer’s desk are numerous—working from anywhere from almost any device, physical resource sharing, and proprietary data security.

-However, on the other side of that migration there are perceived risks and unknowns that might cause a company to hesitate or not move forward.
-For instance, workstation users are some of the most critical (and expensive) for the business.
+On the other side of that migration are perceived risks and unknowns that might make you hesitate.
+Workstation users are some of the most critical (and expensive) for the business.
 Any downtime or performance issues to them needs to be minimized as much as possible.
-Despite these unknowns, there is a growing desire and expectation to transfer this workload from a physical to virtualized state as the benefits and costs savings (both tangible and intangible) continue to grow and the migration path is made easier as VDI and graphics technology continues to evolve and improve.
+Even still, there’s a desire to transfer this workload from a physical to virtualized state.
+The benefits and costs savings (both tangible and intangible) continue to grow, and the migration path is made easier as VDI and graphics technology continue to evolve and improve.

 Perhaps the most difficult challenge in benchmarking these types of tools is coming up with a meaningful comparison point that shows how option A contrasts and aligns to option B. To resolve this problem we ran the same graphics benchmarking software on a physical engineering workstation with comparable hardware characteristics to our nVidia GRID-enabled virtual workstations to provide an ‘apples-to-apples’ comparison point which shows that virtual workstations are not only equal to, but often exceed the performance of a physical workstation when backed by Pure Storage.

-One of the more compelling benefits of this design is that it is extremely modular and can be added to existing infrastructure easily and effectively.
-A great example would be connecting the nVidia GRID-enabled C240-M4 rack servers used in this design guide to an existing FlashStack Mini solution for Horizon via the Cisco UCS 6324 QSFP breakout cable, enabling more traditional desktop users and your CAD engineers to run on top of the same cost-effective converged infrastructure solution.
+One of the more compelling benefits of this design is that it is extremely modular and can be added to existing infrastructure, enabling more traditional desktop users and your CAD engineers to run on top of the same cost-effective converged infrastructure solution.